-- 115 (41).
-We may draw a matrix which represents the four basic patterns that can thus emerge (Figure N.4). - 116 (42).
-Hence the horizontal version gives rise to the notion of end point meshes with 'ultimate ends' and 'proxy ends', arranged depending on the application at hand.
-Compare classic email with modern filesharing applications the former has a firm notion of ultimate ends and supporting proxies; the latter distributes state among the peers involved in a highly symmetrical fashion. - 117 (42).
-We mean here focal points as in game theory-see Schelling (1957) who has seminally discussed the importance of "focal points", that is, equilibria in games that come about by tacit agreement based on clues such as "analogy, precedent, accidental arrangement, symmetry, aesthetic or geometric configuration, casuistic reasoning, and who the parties are and what they know about each other" (p.
-21). - 118 (44).
+- 115 (42).
+We mean here focal points as in game theory see Schelling (1957) who has seminally discussed the importance of "focal points", that is, equilibria in games that come about by tacit agreement based on clues such as "analogy, precedent, accidental arrangement, symmetry, aesthetic or geometric configuration, casuistic reasoning, and who the parties are and what they know about each other" (p.
+21). - 116 (43).
 Other terms found in the literature are "configurational potentialities" (Sawhney and Lee 2005, pp. 397 ff.) and "virtual freedom" (Nunziato 2009), a list which could certainly be extended a lot further.